-When connecting the loops, all feed cables must be twisted both inside the control cabinet and the rack!
+Vhen connecting the loops, all feed cables must be twisted up to the terminal clamps of the IG946!
 Do not use the feed cables parallel to e.g. AC-power supply or communication cables!
-The loop installation manual by SWARCO TRAFFIC SYSTEMS GmbH must be observed (siehe www.swarco.com/sts/detection).
+The loop installation manual by SWARCO TRAFFIC SYSTEMS GmbH must be observed (see www.swarco.com/sts-en/detection).